athenax246/Cat-Party---A-Python-Game/README.md

-# Lazy-Cats
+# Cat Party
-A game about cats, coded with Python
+A game about cute cats, coded with Python sprites.